alexdiwa/cocobuds/README.md

 ### Screenshots ###

 Below are some screenshots from our app as of 10th May 2019.
-For brevity, we have omitted some screenshots of the sign in, sign up, forgot password and edit profile pages.

 **Landing Page**
 <img width="1440" alt="2_landing" src="https://user-images.githubusercontent.com/47341093/57514959-eea8d580-7354-11e9-9127-6faf12283dd8.png">